Anna McMorrin: Parliamentary career

 slightly increased majority of 6,982.
 Upon Keir Starmer's election as Labour leader in April 2020, she was appointed as a Shadow Minister for International Development.

 In a minor reshuffle in May 2021, McMorrin succeeded Peter Kyle as the Shadow Minister for Victims and Youth Justice.

+At the 2024 United Kingdom general election, McMorrin was re-elected, following boundary changes to the constituency, with a reduced majority.

+She is a member of the Fabian Society.

 Personal life

-McMorrin has two daughters.
-In 2014, she moved from her position in the Welsh Government Ministry for Natural Resources after starting a relationship with then Minister, Alun Davies, she separated from Alun Davies in 2020.
-She has two children with her ex-husband.
-McMorrin is a Welsh language learner, and speaks French and Spanish.
+McMorrin has two daughters with her ex-husband.
+In 2014, she moved from her position in the Welsh Government Ministry for Natural Resources after starting a relationship with then Minister, Alun Davies, separating from him in 2020.
+She is a Welsh language learner, and speaks French and Spanish.

 McMorrin is a member of the Unison and GMB trade unions, LGBT Labour, Labour Women's Network and the Cooperative Party.